baldeguer-riquelme/F100_Prok_Recomb_auto/README.md

 python F100_main.py preprocessing --in_dir genomes/ --out_dir Sruber -t 8

+# Run metadata
+python F100_main.py metadata --in_dir Sruber --output_file_prefix results -t 8

+# Run gene-analysis
+python F100_main.py gene-analysis --in_dir Sruber -sp Sruber -t 8 --tool eggnog

 # Run models.
 # The Pre-built_models can include the models Subsampled_Genome_Model_Data.tsv.zip and Simulated_Neutral_Model_Data.tsv.zip available in https://github.com/rotheconrad/F100_Prok_Recombination/ and/or those previously built by the user.
 # Instead of a folder you can simply specify the path the one specific model with the -mfi argument
 python F100_main.py models --in_dir Sruber --output_file_prefix results -mfo Pre-built_models/

-# Run gene-analysis
-python F100_main.py gene-analysis --in_dir Sruber -sp Sruber -t 8 --tool eggnog

 # Run one vs one